hsiafan/httpdump/README.md

 ### Proxy mode
 ```
 proxy_cap                        # start a http proxy at localhost:8000, and show urls via this proxy
-proxy_cap -vv                    # output http req & resp contentm, if are texts
+proxy_cap -vv                    # output http req & resp content, if are texts
-proxy_cap -l127.0.0.1 -p8080 -vv # the ip and port the proxy listenen on
+proxy_cap -l127.0.0.1 -p8080 -vv # the ip and port the proxy listened on
-proxy_cap -vv -ohttp.log         # ouput result to http.log
+proxy_cap -vv -ohttp.log         # output result to http.log
 ```

 The default port is 8000, just set the software(browsers or something else) 's proxy to this, the capture and parser will work.